akaihola/pytest-darker/README.rst

 ============================================================================
- pytest-darker – A pytest plugin to enable checking of modified code Darker
+ pytest-darker – A pytest plugin for checking of modified code using Darker
 ============================================================================

 |travis-badge|_ |license-badge|_ |pypi-badge|_ |downloads-badge|_ |black-badge|_ |changelog-badge|_